 High price point

-Having a price North of $2,000 will be a turn off for most people.
+Having a price close to $2,000 will be a turn off for a lot of people.
 Even though it is a high-end product that has several functions, it won’t be affordable for the masses.

 The footprint on the Stance Angle is much larger than a standard office chair with 5-star base.
 This may make it a bad choice for people with small offices or small desks.

 Because the Stance Angle is designed more like a standard ergonomic office chair than a perching stool, it is not an option for people looking for a portable product.
 This is a chair that is meant to be assembled in an office and left there.

 Arms may be uncomfortable for people under 6’0”

 The arms were the biggest disappointment for me.
 They were too wide and too high, so they were not practical for me to use at any height.

 Not a good option for people over 6’3”